Scotland as a financial hub

 Scotland is an established, successful financial hub and the financial services sector plays a significant role in Scotland’s economy – both in its own right as one of our most significant employers, with 84,000 employed directly in the sector, and also as a driver and supporter of wider economic activity across the country.

 We will continue to work with the sector to attract new investment and jobs to Scotland, such as the recently announced Barclays expansion in Glasgow, supported by Scottish Enterprise, that will bring up to 2,500 jobs to Glasgow.
 Such investments will ensure that Scotland continues to be a major financial centre.

-We will build on our support for financial technology (FinTech), through the newly-established FinTech Scotland, to support innovation and diversity in the sector, taking full advantage of Scotland’s strength and history in finance and technology.
-Proposals to develop a Global Open Banking Centre of Excellence in Edinburgh, supported by FinTech Scotland, the University of Edinburgh and a broad spectrum of business and public sector partners is a prime example of how Scotland is seizing the opportunities offered by new technology and building on our well established strengths in financial services and technology.
-We will also support the Ethical Finance Hub.
+We will build on our support for FinTech, though the newly-established FinTech Scotland, to support innovation and diversity in the sector, taking full advantage of Scotland’s strength and history in finance and technology.
+Proposals to develop a Global Open Finance Banking Centre of Excellence in Edinburgh, supported by FinTech Scotland, the University of Edinburgh and a broad spectrum of business and public sector partners is a prime example of how Scotland is seizing the opportunities offered by new technology and building on our well established strengths in financial services and technology.

 Fintech brings together Scotland’s historic strengths in finance and the exciting new world of digital technology.
 We will Support FinTech Scotland in its role in developing Scotland’s fintech sector, working with partners in industry and academia to drive collaboration across Scotland.